 "Every little mite helps".
 Studio portrait with props

 In his early years as a studio photographer, Austin produced many cabinet portraits and cartes de visites.
 However, from about 1903 onwards he issued increasing numbers of portraits in postcard form.
 He also sold many souvenir postcards of groups of holidaymakers gathered at the entrances to their hotels and boarding houses.
-In addition, he published cards of cricket teams and entertainers who visited Eastbourne.
-A few of his cards show shop fronts and local families posing outside their homes, but, as far as is known, he did not produce any general view cards of Eastbourne.
+In addition, he published cards of cricket teams and entertainers who visited Eastbourne, as well as cards of soldiers attending military camps on the Downs.
+In 1909 he issued some cards of Empire Day crowds at Eastbourne, but he seems not to have repeated the exercise in later years.
+A few of his cards show shop fronts and local families posing outside their homes.
+As far as is known, he did not produce any general view cards of Eastbourne.

 Austin was born on March 13, 1864 at his parent's home at 25 Cawdor Street in Bromley by Bow (Poplar) in east London.
 His mother was Frances Austin, formerly Geering, and his father was Francis Austin, a "rigger", who presumably worked in a local shipyard.
 Cawdor Street, which has disappeared in redevelopment, formed part of the cramped and impoverished Abbott Estate, whose streets all had Scottish names.

 Frances and Francis married in 1861.
 They had two other children besides George: Francis James Austin, born in 1862, and Alice Austin, born in 1866, both at Bromley by Bow.
 Life was hard in this part of East London, death rates were high, and Frances was soon widowed, even before Alice was born.
 The 1871 census reports that she had moved with her children to Blackwell Yard, which was adjacent to Brunswick Street and not far from Cawdor Street.
 Brunswick Street now forms part of the northern approach road system to the Blackwall Tunnel.
 The census records that Frances, who had been born in Brixton, was 35 years old and worked as a servant; she shared the house with another servant, Eliza Hollingworth.
 When the census was taken, George, who was 7, was not at home.
-If he has been correctly identified, he was staying in Paddington with a police constable called Walter Kerridge and his family.
+Jill Allen reports that he was living with his maternal grandmother, Sarah Geering, in Poplar.

 By the time the 1881 census was held, Frances was living with her children at Green House, near Brunswick Street, and working as a house cleaner.
 Her eldest son, Francis, was 19 and a basket maker.
 George was 17 and a joiner, while Alice was 15 and a milliner.